techandsoftware/teletext/README.md

        * Place diacritical marks on characters from the G0 sets
        * Place characters from the G2 sets
        * Place `@` symbol (it isn't in most G0 sets or the G2 sets)
-       * 4 characters from the g3 character set placeable
+       * 4 characters from the G3 character set placeable
 * Level 2.5
     * Double width and double size characters
     * Add enhancements to base page at (row, col) locations:
-      * Place characters from the g1 set (mosaics)
+      * Place characters from the G1 set (block mosaics)
-      * Place characters from the g3 set (smooth mosaics and line drawing)
+      * Place characters from the G3 set (smooth mosaics and line drawing)

 Additional features: